rlewkowicz/docker-mediawiki-stack/README.md

 Project Compendium: http://binaryoasis.com:8000 (Not quite reflective of the rebuild)

 ## TLDR:
-Set vars in `runfirst.bash` if you want auto install
+Runs on linux (only) kernel 3.10+ - Only tested on ubuntu 16.04 Set vars in `runfirst.bash` if you want auto install
 ```
 sudo ./runfirst.bash